 Amol Palekar directed Paheli.
-The actor who came to limelight in the ’70s and ’80s as the young middle-class man in bustling Indian metropolises, one would identify him as the poster boy of everydayness.
-He was seen in stories devoid of extra colours, those with dishevelled relationships and in lyrical romances that emerged out of mundane spaces.
+The actor who came to the limelight in the ’70s and ’80s as the young middle-class man in bustling Indian metropolises, one would identify him as the poster boy of everydayness.
+He was seen in stories devoid of extra colours, those with messy relationships, and in lyrical romances that emerged out of mundane spaces.
 Having watched a few of his directorial ventures, namely, Daayra, Thoda Sa Roomani Ho Jaaye and Anaahat, I could sense how the filmmaker is a fierce advocate of gender equality.
 Yet, his biggest project till date Paheli was mounted on an extraordinary canvas.
 Perhaps it was the Shah Rukh Khan effect but the film – from the exterior – was strikingly dissimilar from Palekar’s simple demeanour.
 Paheli is shot in large sets complete with elaborate costumes and jewellery.
 There are superstars hogging the film’s kaleidoscopic frames.
 Easily, the film is decidedly larger-than-life.
-But… but it is still a poignant story centred on a woman’s beating heart.
+But… but it is still a poignant story centered on a woman’s beating heart.
 Amol Palekar’s Paheli is as much a gender empowerment tale as Anaahat is.

 An Unusual Shah Rukh Khan Film

 Released on 24 June 2005, Palekar’s film was an unconventional project for Shah Rukh Khan to bankroll under his production house Red Chillies Entertainment.
 Why?
-Reasons are many.
+The reasons are many.
 At a time when the superstar was having a helluva time – critically and commercially – a folk tale set in medieval Rajasthan was the last we expected from him.
 Possibly, the actor wanted to try out the audiences’ evolving taste.
 Secondly, despite appearing in twin roles, Khan is not the pivot of Paheli.
 Amol Palekar’s story is all about a newly-wed bride Lachchi (Rani Mukerji) – her desires, torments and, most importantly, choices.

 The Celebration of Consent